Katrina Fernandez has some suggestions to help make what's left of Lent feel fruitful, and some ideas for next year, too!

 - Ten Classical Music Pieces for Easter and Lent

-- These two beautiful songs by Audrey Assad
+- two songs by Audrey Assad

 There’s all kind of wonderful art available online to visually aid your focus on Lent.
 Sometimes contemplating a stunning image can stir the soul.